melt7777/jenkins-discord/README.md

 You'll have to manually install the plugin via the advanced tab of your plugin settings.
 A Jenkins plugin repo build will be available soon.

+### Manual Installation using Eclipse for Windows

+- Download and install Java 8 SDK from http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

+- Install Eclipse IDE for Web developers

+- Download and install m2e (Maven) from http://www.eclipse.org/m2e/

+- In any File Explorer window, Right click This PC > Properties > Advanced System Settings > Environment Variables > System variables > New and add "JAVA_HOME" with path to JDK, default should lok like `C:\Program Files\Java\jdk1.8.0_181` > OK > OK > OK

+- In Eclipse, Window > Prefs > Java > JREs > Edit > change to the `C:\Program Files\Java\jdk1.8.0_181`

+- Create new web project > name it > provide the url of the git

+- Right-click pom.xml in the project > Run as... > Maven build.... "package"

+- It should build to success in a project subfolder called `target`.
+If not, google the error.
+File should be `jenkins-discord.hpi`

+- In Jenkins, Manage Jenkins > Manage Plugins > Advanced > Upload Plugin > Choose file and browse to the hpi file, then click Upload.

+- In a Project under Post-build Actions select Discord Notifier and insert webhook URL from your Discord.

 ## Usage

 This plugin uses the post-build feature to execute a request.